LibraryofVA/plugin-Export-2.0/README.md

 Summary
 -------

-This plugin is an updated version of https://github.com/LibraryofVA/plugin-Export and as a work in progress the Summary and Usage section below will receive updates as we proceed.
+This plugin is an updated version of https://github.com/LibraryofVA/plugin-Export.

-Two links are added to the Collections/Show page.
-One link allows for downloading a ZIP file containing a single PDF file for each item within the collection and a page for each file that has a transcription present.
-The second link will list the original filenames for items within the collection that have a current transcription.
+Export adds a series of links to the bottom of the Collections/Show page.
+The links can be used to export a single ZIP file containing PDF files organized at the item or file level.
-This plugin was designed specifically for use by the Library of Virginia to extract transcription data to then be imported into a digital asset management system adding full text search capability.
+Export was designed specifically for use by the Library of Virginia to extract transcription data to then be imported into a digital asset management system adding full text search capability.

 The free PHP library FPDF available from http://www.fpdf.org/ makes the PDF creation that takes place within this plugin possible.

-This plugin is meant to be used in conjuction with Scripto and MediaWiki as orginally configured as a crowd-sourcing transcription tool by the University of Iowa Libraries (http://diyhistory.lib.uiowa.edu/transcribe/) and later reproduced by the Library of Virginia (http://www.virginiamemory.com/transcribe/).
+This plugin is meant to be used in conjunction with Scripto and MediaWiki as originally configured as a crowd-sourcing transcription tool by the University of Iowa Libraries (http://diyhistory.lib.uiowa.edu/transcribe/) and later reproduced by the Library of Virginia (http://www.virginiamemory.com/transcribe/).
 Visit https://github.com/LibraryofVA/MakingHistory-transcribe-2.0